 And while these income reserves aren’t bottomless pits, it’s exactly what they’re there for.
 As a result, City of London has been able to raise its annual dividend by 2.2% this year.

 The manager has steered the ship since 1991, exactly a century after the trust’s launch.
 In keeping with the trust’s focus on steady income, he looks specifically for UK companies with a demonstrable ability to sustain dividends and the prospect of long-term capital growth too.

 The manager’s conservative approach means he won’t overpay for this growth and needs to see healthy balance sheets and strong cash generation before he invests.

 That could be a reason why the trust sits at the top of the Freetrade trust table beside some racier peers.
 This year has shown just how little exposure the UK market has to the tech sector, especially when compared to US bourses.

-Holding a trust full of large cap FTSE names with international revenue streams could serve as a useful diversification tool in an otherwise US-heavy portfolio .
+Holding a trust full of large cap UK stock market names with international revenue streams could serve as a useful diversification tool in an otherwise US-heavy portfolio .

 The top names in the portfolio are a somewhat predictable blend of consumer defensives, which have served income-seekers well since record low rates forced them to climb the risk ladder into equities, banks and the odd healthcare or mining giant.

 This mix, and the international spread of where these firms generate their revenues, could also add diversification to single-sector strategies like Polar Capital Technology, and Scottish Mortgage to a certain extent.